Kutalia/electron-speech-to-speech/README.md

 4. Choose the respective option in the Electron app from the second select field, so it corresponds to your virtual audio device name.

 Also, you can make this device as your default input device by opening the same window as defined in _2)_, right clicking on the device and selecting both _Set as Default Device_ and _Set as Default Communication Device_.
 That way you won't have to reconfigure your VC apps (unless you're already using specific options there).

+Same goes for live captions input device.
+Choose:
+- *System Audio* if you wish to caption output audio from your computer
+- a microphone device for transcribing your voice
+- a virtual audio device to only caption incoming streams from specific configured apps.

 ## Recommended IDE Setup